 As a hotel design expert for the last 20 years, I see a lot of overlap in the residential and hospitality design worlds.
 With this, the design of residential bathrooms begins to take a lot of inspiration from resorts and spas, creating a relaxing experience in the home.

 High end finishes with a clean, sleek aesthetic help to deliver the sense of a spa-like environment while layering texture brings a sense of cosiness to the bathroom.
 Another luxury tile trend in bathrooms is strong architectural influences.

 Three-dimensional geometrics and a playful mix of pattern, texture and smooth porcelain surfaces are popular in this trend.

 To achieve this look, you can use the Gabardine collection designed by Stacy Garcia | New York for Tilebar, which includes three exquisite patterns, Pintuck, Ascot and Gabardine.

 Featuring over-sized concentric diamonds and a small-scale triangular pattern, these tiles are perfect for bringing depth and dimension to your bathroom.

-In the world of design, pattern tiles are powerful.
-In 2018, encaustic, arabesque, herringbone, and geometric tiles are transporting floors, walls, and backsplashes with dreamy results.
+In the world of design, pattern tiles are sturdy.
+In 2018, encaustic, arabesque, herringbone, and geometric tiles were transporting floors, walls, and backsplashes with dreamy results.

 And while they are the "It" way to add a contemporary edge, most of the patterns popping up everywhere today are reimagined classics.